shanthan-web/ai-agumented-automation-testing/README.md

 # AI-Augmented Automation Testing

-This project shows, in simple terms, how to let an AI help you understand why UI tests fail.
-There are only two moving parts:
+This project shows, in simple terms, how to let an AI help you understand why UI and API tests fail.
+There are three moving parts:
 - `ai-service`: a small Spring Boot web service that calls the OpenAI API to turn raw failure data into a short, human-friendly analysis.
 - `ui-tests`: a Selenium + TestNG sample test that will fail on purpose, then send the failure details to the AI service and print the AI’s advice in the test report.
+- `api-tests`: a TestNG-based API test module that reuses the UI listener to push API failures into the AI service.

 ## How it works
 1. Run the AI service on your machine (defaults to port 8085).
-2. Run the sample UI test.
-It fails by design.
+2. Run the sample UI test (fails by design) or the sample API test (asserts the wrong status on purpose).
-3. A TestNG listener (`com.shanthan.ai.ui.listener.AiFailureListener`) grabs the failure data and POSTs it to the AI service at `/api/ai/analyze-failure`.
+3. A shared TestNG listener (`com.shanthan.ai.ui.listener.AiFailureListener`) grabs the failure data and POSTs it to the AI service at `/api/ai/analyze-failure`.
 4. The AI service asks OpenAI for a short analysis: what kind of failure it is, likely cause, what to try next, and a ready-to-use Jira summary.
-The response is echoed in the Maven/TestNG report (`ui-tests/target/surefire-reports/emailable-report.html`).
+The response is echoed in the Maven/TestNG reports (see `ui-tests/target/surefire-reports/` or `api-tests/target/surefire-reports/`).

 ## Prerequisites
 - Java 17 and Maven 3.9+ installed.